Skip to main content

 Cost: Free

 Interested in the production side of theater?
 The Apollo Theater Academy Summer Internship Program gives students experience in technical theater and digital production.
 Interns work with members of Apollo’s production crew, where they learn about lighting design, videography, audio engineering, set design, and production design.
-The internship is open to rising seniors who are residents of New York City.
+The internship is open to current juniors who are New York City residents.

 Dates: